• Skip to primary navigation

 The idea for coming here is to get one step closer to nature and feel more connected with Colombia’s natural beauty.
 Aside from river tubing and surfing, though, Palomino beach is a place to relax.

-Unlike Riohacha this is a rural destination that offers a more rustic beach experience.
+Unlike Riohacha this rural destination offers a rustic beach experience.
 The first thing you’ll notice is how rough the sea is.
-So get ready!
+So, get yourself ready!

-If you’re on a backpacker’s budget and want something a bit closer to the beach, I found Kanta Sana hostel which is a great option too.
+If you’re on a backpacker’s budget and want something a bit closer to the beach, I found Kanta Sana hostel quite good, which is another great option.

 Palomino will definitely help you to appreciate the tranquilness of the beach in Riohacha.